haraka/Haraka/docs/CoreConfig.md

 * smtp.yaml or smtp.json

-If either of these files exist then they are loaded first after loglevel.
+If either of these files exist then they are loaded first after log.ini.
 This file is designed to use the JSON/YAML file overrides documented in Config.md to optionally provide the entire configuration in a single file.